NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 - [NishantJoshi00/advent-of-code](https://github.com/NishantJoshi00/advent-of-code-2023)

-If you feel like following me, here are some of my social handes:
+If you feel like following me or sharing your own ideas around advent of code, here are some of my social handes:

 - github.com/[@NishantJoshi](https://github.com/NishantJoshi00)
 - x.com/[@nishantjosh](https://twitter.com/nishantjosh)